plausible/docs/docs/top-pages.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Your "**Top Pages**" report shows which pages your visitors are visiting the most often.
 You can use it to identify the most popular content on your site.
+Click on any page to see the page drilldown with further details.

 <img alt="Top Pages" src={useBaseUrl('img/top-pages.png')} />